Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Illustration on simulations

 \subsection{Datasets}

-In this paper we focus primarily on two simulation datasets: 3 large clusters extracted from the Bolshoi N-body simulation \citep{[20]}, and the Buzzard V-1.6 N-body simulation catalogs \citep{DeRose2018,wechsler2018}.

-On the cluster scale we showcase our formalism on a set of Bolshoi N-body simulation data sets \emdash see Figure \ref{fig:bolshoi_input_maps}.
+In this paper we focus primarily on 4 large clusters (those with significant friends-of-friends, \textit{i.e.} significant substructure) extracted from the Bolshoi N-body simulation \citep{[20]}.
+On the cluster scale we showcase our formalism on a variety of Bolshoi N-body simulation data sets.
 The Bolshoi N-body cluster simulation catalogs we work with in this paper are those used in \citet{[6]}, which were extracted using the CosmoSim web-tool\footnote{https://www.cosmosim.org}.
 Construction of these weak lensing realisations assumed a redshift of $0.3$, with a $10 \times 10$ arcmin$^2$ field of view, and have convergence normalized with respect to lensing sources at infinity.
+Explicitly this results in pixel-dimensions of $\sim 2.5$ arcseconds.
 Due to the relatively low particle density, these images were subsequently denoised by a multi-scale Poisson denoising algorithm.

-To illustrate sparse MAP reconstructions on a larger scale the Buzzard v-1.6 shear catalogs which are constructed from high resolution N-body simulations, with a quarter-sky coverage which were provided by the LSST-DESC collaboration\footnote{http://lsst-desc.org}.
-From this large scale N-body simulation we extract a set of 60 smaller independent planar regions, upon which we apply our reconstruction algorithm \emdash see Figure \ref{fig:buzzard_input_maps} for 3 randomly selected extracted maps.